Asia's low fertility trap opens opportunities in IVF market

 Cultural barriers will also have to be overcome in countries like India and Indonesia, where couples may be reluctant to talk to outsiders about reproduction issues.

-Some industry insiders are skeptical of Virtus's strong growth outlook due to the lack of public reporting about the IVF industry's profitability.
+Some industry insiders are sceptical of Virtus's strong growth outlook due to the lack of public reporting about the IVF industry's profitability.

-In Singapore, one of the most specialized providers of IVF services, Thomson Medical Center, was taken private by Singapore billionaire Peter Lim in 2011.
-Raffles Medical Group Ltd and IHH Healthcare Bhd include some IVF services among a wider range of treatments, making it difficult to pin down exactly how they have performed commercially.
+In Singapore, one of the most specialised providers of IVF services, Thomson Medical Centre, was taken private by Singapore billionaire Peter Lim in 2011.
+Raffles Medical Group Ltd (RAFG.SI) and IHH Healthcare Bhd include some IVF services among a wider range of treatments, making it difficult to pin down exactly how they have performed commercially.

 With no benchmark for the listing, analysts said they had only been briefed by the Australian company once and were reliant on the prospectus rather than more extensive knowledge of the industry.